Moyhe/Note_API/README.md

-## Laravel 10 authentication RESTFUL API with jwt and docker
+## Laravel 10 Note Managment RESTFUL API with docker and mysql

 You have to register first in order to generate access token and make API requests.